jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-5c.md

 The capital in the foreign trade of consumption has a greater advantage over an equal capital in the carrying trade.
 The riches and power of every country must always be in proportion to the value of its annual produce, the fund from which all taxes must ultimately be paid.
 But the great object of the political economy of every country is to increase the riches and power of that country.

-It should give no preference nor encouragement=
+It should give no preference nor encouragement:
 - to the foreign trade above the home-trade
 - to the carrying trade above either of those two